-Columbus: I'm not sure what's more tragic, that my family is gone or that I never really had much of a family to begin with.
+Columbus: I'm not sure what's more tragic, that my family is gone or the realization that I never really had much of a family to begin with.

 Badass: Tallahassee.
 Most of the time, when a hero in a zombie flick gets into a small shack utterly surrounded by zombies, that's it.
 They're done.
 Not Tallahassee.
 It is, however, noted several times that he appears to be trying too hard.